miknab/EuclidEmulator2/README.md

 ### Usage
 There are several ways of calling EuclidEmulator2.
 The different options are briefly explained in the following:

-* specify a cosmology directly by passing a value for each cosmological parameter (flags '-b, -m, -s, -n, -H, -W, -w, -A' and '-z' as well as there corresponding long versions).
-Notice that an arbitrary number of redshifts ('-z' flags) can be passed:
+* specify a cosmology directly by passing a value for each cosmological parameter (flags `-b, -m, -s, -n, -H, -W, -w, -A` and `-z` as well as there corresponding long versions).
+Notice that an arbitrary number of redshifts (`-z flags) can be passed:

 Example:
 ```